A Quest for Knowledge: Different Universe of Questions

 \section{Different Universe of Questions}

 Our baseline model assumes that the universe of questions can be represented on the real line.
-That is, we assume an implicit order on questions.
+That is, we implicitly assume an order on questions.
 In this part, we show that all our results extend to a more general question space.

 To begin with, consider our baseline model and fix some knowledge $\mathcal F_m$.
 As described in \cref{sec:model}, knowledge pins down $\mathcal X_k$\textemdash a set composed of (half-)open intervals: bounded intervals $[x_i,x_{i+1})$ of length $X_i$ each, and two unbounded intervals $(-\infty,x_1)$ and $[x_k,\infty)$ of length $\infty$.
-As we describe in \cref{prop:value_knowledge,prop:researchX,prop:substitutes}, we can determine the benefits and cost of every new discovery to both researcher and decision maker by replacing the exact identity of the question $x$ with the tuple $(d,X)$, that is, through the distance of the question $x$ to existing knowledge and length of the research area in which $x$ lies.
+All our results survive if knowledge partitions the question space into a set of intervals on the real line (possibly of infinite length).